For artists, SEO isn’t too complex.

 Step 3: Hire A Wikipedia Article Writer – it is against Wikipedia’s guidelines to publish an article about yourself (since it’s biased).
 You will need someone to review your draft, make sure it follows Wikipedia guidelines, and write the first draft in Wikipedia code.
 You can hire a Wikipedia article writer by signing up for a freelancer account then posting a job for a “Wikipedia Article Writer” (there are plenty out there).
 Either wait for people to apply, or search for a writer and ask high-rated people if they’re interested.
 Most of them are overseas, but all the ones I hired worked well for me.
 Just make sure they have very good reviews.

 Step 4: Work With Your Wikipedia Writer To Get It Published – they will tell you if anything needs to be fixed.
 Just send them your draft, list of sources, and a few images if you’re including a “works” section.
 Thy will also need your main picture and information that shows on the right side of the page.
 From here, it’s just a matter of working with your writer.
 I am not a writer so I can’t answer too many questions about this, but your writer should be able to.

 There are plenty of Wikipedia article writers out there:

 If you run an art gallery I assume you want to rank high in Google for your represented artist names as well as “Art Gallery Chicago” or whatever city you’re in.
 Here’s how to do that…

 Create A Page For Each Artist – if you search “René Schuler” do you think Google will serve a page showing 20 different artists?
 No, you need a separate page on your site for each artist.

 Optimize Your Artist Pages

 - Use the artist name as the page title

-- Ideally their portfolio should include a lot of that artist’s work
+- Ideally their portfolio should include a lot of their work

 - Label images before uploading them (as the title of the artwork)